neildawson/neildawson.github.io/_work/nandos.md

 <br/>

 ## Discovery
-Working in regular **feature sprints**, we spent at least one day a week at each other’s office so we were all around to collaborate, eat discounted chicken, and make use of the adult slide in the Nando’s lobby.
+Working in regular <mark>feature sprints</mark>  we spent at least one day a week at each other’s office so we were all around to collaborate, eat discounted chicken, and make use of the adult slide in the Nando’s lobby.

-I gathered info to **map the existing processes**, including email and SMS messaging.
+I gathered info to <mark>map the existing processes</mark>  including email and SMS messaging.

 ![Flow diagram of the existing collection and delivery services]({{ "/assets/nandos/flow-old.png" | absolute_url }})
 <span class="post-meta">Flow diagram of the existing collection and delivery services</span>

-Through this, UI audits, user stories, and collaboration with the tech team and suppliers, we understood the systems and had the basis for a sprint plan and a **preliminary flow for the new ordering journey**.
-We returned to this diagram throughout the project, updating the model to include backend touchpoints and serve as a master reference for the flow.
+Through this, UI audits, user stories, and collaboration with the tech team and suppliers, we understood the systems and had the basis for a sprint plan and a <mark>preliminary flow for the new ordering journey</mark> We returned to this diagram throughout the project, updating the model to include backend touchpoints and serve as a master reference for the flow.

 ![Flow diagram of the proposed experience, combining delivery and collection, including backend touchpoints for developer reference]({{ "/assets/nandos/flow-new.png" | absolute_url }})
 <span class="post-meta">Flow diagram of the proposed experience, combining delivery and collection, including backend touchpoints for developer reference</span>